ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 documentation doesn't lead new users through this, having it available both for people to find, and especially for people to reference when questions come up is the most important thing.

-The right way to work is to:

-  - Telegraph iyour ntent
-  - Draft designs openly
-  - Submit work in chunks
-  - Welcome feedback along the way

 ---